 - a change occurs in the severity and frequency of tension headaches

-- they are over 50 years of age and have no previous history of headaches or has a medical condition that might result in headaches
+- a person is over 50 years of age and has no previous history of headaches or has a medical condition that might result in headaches

-- speech difficulty, vision loss, and movement problems accompany headaches
+- speech difficulty, vision loss or blurred vision, and movement problems accompany headaches

 - a headache develops suddenly and feels like the worst headache they have ever had

-- they have a new type of headache and a history of cancer
+- a person has a new type of headache and a history of cancer

-- they become pregnant, as some medications may not be safe to use during pregnancy
+- a person becomes pregnant, as some medications may not be safe to use during pregnancy

 - medication may be causing side effects

-- changes in level of consciousness, personality, thinking, or behavior
+- changes in level of consciousness, personality, thinking, behavior, or slurred speech

 - there is a fever or rash

-A doctor can often diagnose tension headaches by asking questions about the frequency and intensity of headaches, as well as about health and lifestyle factors.
+To diagnose tension headaches, a medical professional will ask questions about the frequency and intensity of the headaches, as well as questions about overall health and other lifestyle factors.